-Synthetic cathinones were first recorded separately in treatment data in 2009, so no information is available before that time.
-It should be noted that the types of NPS used by clients presenting to treatment are self-reported, and the actual drugs are rarely tested by centres, so it is not possible to say with certainty that the problem drug reported was definitely a synthetic cathinone.
-In 2022, 0.4% of stimulant cases were treated for synthetic cathinones use, similar to previous years.
-The proportion of cases treated for this type of drug use peaked in 2010 at 1.5% of all treatment entrants and has been dropping ever since.
+Synthetic cathinones were first recorded separately in the treatment data in 2009, and therefore no information is available from before that time.
+It should be noted that the types of NPS used by clients presenting to treatment are self-reported, and the actual drugs are rarely tested by treatment centres, so it is not possible to say with certainty that the problem drug reported was definitely a synthetic cathinone.
+In 2023, 0.5% of stimulant cases were treated for synthetic cathinone use, similar to previous years.
+The proportion of cases treated for this type of drug use peaked in 2010, at 1.5% of all treatment entrants.
 Please note that the tiny number of cases reporting synthetic cathinone use annually makes analysis unreliable.